 Death is one of those unpleasant certainties in life.
 With credit card debt, you may have additional anxiety about how debts will be handled after your death.
-You may worry about who is responsible for repaying debt, or are those loans forgiven automatically when somebody dies?
+You may worry about who is responsible for repaying the debt or whether the loan will be forgiven upon your death.

 Your Estate Pays Debts

 Lenders have a limited amount of time to collect on debts.
-Your personal representative (or executor) should notify creditors of your passing.
-This can happen through a published announcement and through communication sent directly to lenders.
-Then, debts are settled until all debts are satisfied or your estate runs out of money.
+Your personal representative—the executor—should notify creditors of your passing.
+It can happen through a published announcement or through a communication sent directly to the lenders.
+Then, debts are settled until all debts are satisfied, or your estate runs out of money.

-Not available to creditors: When assets skip probate, they are not required to be used to pay off debts.
+When assets skip probate, they are not required to be used to pay off debts.
 Creditors generally cannot go after assets that go directly to heirs, although there are some exceptions.
 For example, the death benefit from a life insurance policy is ordinarily protected from creditors.

-Other options: There are several other ways to keep assets from going through probate (including trusts and other arrangements).
+There are several other ways to keep assets from going through a probate that include trusts and other arrangements.
 Speak with a local estate planning attorney to find out about your options.

 Marriage and Community Property

 In some cases, relatives and friends are required to pay off debts for a borrower who has died.
-This is often the case when multiple borrowers are on an account.
+It is often the case when multiple borrowers are on an account.

-Joint accounts are accounts opened by more than one borrower.
-This is most common with married couples, but it can happen in any partnership (including business-related partnerships).
-In most cases, each individual borrower is 100 percent responsible for the debt on a credit card.
+Some accounts are opened by more than one borrower.
+It is most common with married couples, but it can happen in any partnership (including business-related partnerships).
+In most cases, each borrower is 100 percent responsible for the debt on a credit card.
 It doesn’t matter if you never used the card or if you share expenses 50/50.

-Defrauding lenders is an exception to everything above.
-For example, if it’s obvious that death is imminent and the deceased will not have any assets to repay bills, it may be tempting to go on a shopping spree (or make cash withdrawals) as an authorized user.
+Don't defraud lenders.
+For example, if it’s obvious that death is imminent and the deceased will not have any assets to repay bills, it may be tempting to go on a shopping spree.
 If the courts decide that this was unethical, an authorized user might have to pay off the debt.

 When Debt Collectors Call